← Back to Stories

 • Australia’s electricity demand reached a record 25GW in Q1 2026, up 1.2% from Q1 2025

-• Renewable energy provided 46.5% of all generation in Q1 2026, a new high for the first quarter
+• Renewable energy provided 46.5% of all generation in Q1 2026, a new high for the first three months of the year

 • Gas generation fell 24% in Q1 2026 compared to Q1 2025, the lowest since 1999